Q: What are the requirements for yard waste

 2. Yard waste includes: grass, leaves, shrub and tree trimmings.
-Please contain all small debris (grass clippings, pine cones, acorns, spanish moss, pine straw, vines, etc) either in plastic bags or in 32-gallon garbage cans.
+Please contain all small debris (grass clippings, pine cones, acorns, spanish moss, pine straw, vines, palm tree "boots" from the trunk, etc) either in plastic bags or in 32-gallon garbage cans.

 3. Palm fronds and limbs need to be neatly stacked (no need for bundles).
 Limbs may not exceed 4 feet in length or 1 foot in diameter and must weigh less than 60 pounds.

 4. Never place yard waste in the container provided by the county for garbage collection or in your recycle bins.